eosnetworkfoundation/eos-system-contracts/docs/04_guides/07_how-to-use-eosio.wrap.md

 ---
-content_title: How to use eosio.wrap
+title: How to use eosio.wrap
 link_text: How to use eosio.wrap
 ---